Updated: April 4, 2023 - 4 min read

 Technical background.
 Google is an engineering-driven company and appreciates that product managers are former engineers or have a proven track record working with engineers.
 That being said, you don’t need to hold a Computer science degree in order to work at Google.

 Previous startup experience.
 Google operates as a big startup made out of smaller startups.
-Having past experience either as a startup founder or early employee in a fast-growing startup are definitely a big bonus points.
+Having past experience either as a startup founder or early employee in a fast-growing startup is definitely a big bonus point.
 That being said, you don’t need to try to create a company if your goal is to work at Google.

 What’s a Google interview like?

 The interview process is long, and requires multiple interviews with multiple people, so be prepared for that.
 There may be a few weeks in between stages where you don’t hear from anyone, and this is to be expected.
 However, if more than a month goes by, you may be able to take it as a sign that you have been passed for this particular opportunity.